 - Thomas Kelly, Ph.D: Stromal cell interactions in cancer growth, invasion, and metastasis

 - Yong-Chen William Lu, Ph.D.: T cell-based immunotherapies, cancer antigens, patient-specific mutated antigens, single-cell sequencing technologies.

 - Bolni Marius Nagalo, Ph.D.: Translational virotherapy, hepatocellular carcinoma (HCC), gene therapy for hepatobiliary and pancreatic cancers, health disparities in liver cancer, cancer therapy, and cancer-focused research.

 - Mayumi Nakagawa, M.D., Ph.D.: Cell-mediated immunity to human papillomaviruses (HPV) and developing HPV therapeutic vaccines

-- Steven Post, Ph.D. : Macrophages, scavenger receptors, and inflammation
+- Steven Post, Ph.D. : Macrophages, scavenger receptors, and the tumor microenvironment.

 Translational Pathology Shared Resources

-The Translational Pathology Shared Resources include the Experimental Pathology Core Lab and the UAMS Tissue Biorepository and Procurement Service (TBAPS).
+The Translational Pathology Shared Resource includes the Experimental Pathology Core Lab and the UAMS Tissue Biorepository and Procurement Service (TBAPS).

-The UAMS Tissue Biorepository and Procurement Service is an institution-wide tissue procurement facility that serves to coordinate and oversee the donation, processing, storage, and dissemination of tissue specimens and related data.
+The UAMS Tissue Biorepository and Procurement Service is an institution-wide tissue procurement facility that coordinates and oversees the donation, processing, storage, and dissemination of tissue specimens and related data.
 Remelle Eggerson serves as manager of this facility.

 Pathobiology Graduate Track